openwdl/wdl/SPEC.md

 The runtime container may use a non-standard Bash shell that supports more complex glob strings, such as allowing expansions that include `a_inner.txt` in the example above.
 To ensure that a WDL is portable when using `glob`, a container image should be provided and the WDL author should remember that `glob` results depend on coordination with the Bash implementation provided in that container.

-## String basename(String|File, [String])
+## String basename(String|File|Directory, [String])

 Returns the "basename" of a file - the name after the last directory separator in the file's path.

 The optional second parameter specifies a literal suffix to remove from the file name.
+If the file name does not end with the specified suffix then it is ignored.

 **Parameters**

-1. (`String`|`File`): Path of the file to read.
+1. (`String`|`File`|`Directory`): Path of the file to read.
 If the argument is a `String`, it is assumed to be a local file path relative to the current working directory of the task.
 2. `[String]`: Suffix to remove from the file name.

 **Returns**: The file's basename as a `String`.